JaqlynBernardo/PA1-Introduction-to-Python-Programming/README.md

     print(result)
 ```

-First, I followed the syntax for making a user-defined function:
+First, the function was declared using the syntax:
 ```
 def function_name(arguments/inputs)
 ```

-I named the function alphabet_soup and the input variable as word.
-Inside the function, I declared a variable, "character", which converts the variable, "word", into a list.
-Next, I use the sort syntax on the "character" variable.
-I then declared a "result" variable which will contain a string, and using the .join syntax, the sorted characters will be inputed as a string.
+The function was named "alphabet_soup" and the input variable was named "word."
+Inside the function, a variable, "character", was declared, which converts the variable, "word", into a list, which will make the individual letters into elements.
+Next, the ".sort()" syntax was used on the "character" variable to sort the elements.
+A "result" variable was declared, which contains a string, and using the ".join()" syntax, the sorted elements of the "character" list will be joined with the empty string.
 Lastly, the last statement in the function will print the result.

 <br> **Testing**
 ```